-The Company effectively pays a tariff of US\$0.30/mcf for sales between 70 MMcfd and 90 MMcfd and US\$0.40/mcf for volumes above 90 MMcfd in addition to the regulated tariff of US\$0.59/mcf payable to Songas.
-The charge for the quarter was US\$2.2 million (Q2 2015: US\$3.0 million).
-The reduction in the tariff for the quarter and for the first six months of the year is the result of lower volumes during the respective periods.
+Under the Re-Rating Agreement the Company effectively pays a tariff of US\$0.30/mcf for sales between 70 MMcfd and 90 MMcfd and US\$0.40/mcf for volumes above 90 MMcfd in addition to the regulated tariff of US\$0.59/mcf payable to Songas.
+The Re-Rating Agreement formally expired in 2013; without a new agreement there is a risk that Songas may choose not to operate the gas processing plant above 70 MMcfd.
+The tariff charge for the quarter was US\$2.5 million (Q3 2015: US\$2.9 million).
+The reduction in the tariff for the quarter and for the first nine months of the year is the result of lower volumes during the respective periods.